Heart attack and acute coronary syndrome

 Radionuclide procedures use imaging techniques and computer analyses to plot and detect the passage of radioactive tracers through the region of the heart.
 Such tracing elements are typically given intravenously.
 Radionuclide imaging is useful for diagnosing and determining:

-- The location and extent of heart muscle damage at the time of discharge or soon after the patient leaves the hospital after a heart attack
+The location and extent of heart muscle damage at the time of discharge or soon after you leave the hospital after a heart attack

 The procedure is noninvasive.
 It is a reliable measure of severe heart events and can help identify if damage has occurred from a heart attack.
 A radioactive isotope such as thallium (or technetium) is injected into the patient's vein.
 The radioactive isotope attaches to red blood cells and passes through the heart in the circulating blood.
-The isotope can then be traced through the heart using special cameras called scanners.
+The isotope can then be traced through the heart using special cameras or scanners.
+The images may be combined with an electrocardiogram.
+The patient is tested while resting, then tested again during an exercise stress test.
+If the scan detects damage, more images are taken 3 or 4 hours later.
+Damage due to a prior heart attack will persist when the heart scan is repeated.
+Injury caused by angina, however, will have resolved by that time.

 - A narrow tube is inserted into an artery, usually in the leg or arm, and then threaded up through the body to the coronary arteries.

-- A dye (also called "contrast") is injected into the tube, and an x-ray records the flow of dye through the arteries.
+- A dye is injected into the tube, and an x-ray records the flow of dye through the arteries.

-- This process provides a map of the coronary circulation, revealing any blocked or narrowed areas.
+- This process provides a map of the coronary circulation, revealing any blocked areas.

+- Troponins.
 The proteins cardiac troponin T and I are released when the heart muscle is damaged.
-Troponins are the most specific biomarkers for diagnosing heart attack.
-Cardiac troponin levels are normally so low they cannot be detected with most blood tests.
-Having normal troponin levels 12 hours after chest pain has started means a heart attack is unlikely, but does not rule out unstable angina.
+Troponins are the best biomarkers for diagnosing heart attack.

-CK-MB had been a standard marker for many years, but is not as accurate as troponin levels, because there are more conditions where elevated levels can appear in people without heart injury.
+- Creatine kinase myocardial band (CK-MB).
+CK-MB has been a standard marker, but the MB fraction is not as accurate as troponin levels, since elevated levels can appear in people without heart injury.

 Heart attack is usually treated by:

-- When a completely blocked artery is suspected, opening up the artery as soon as possible by performing emergency angioplasty or using medicines that dissolve the clot (thrombolytics).
-Angioplasty may also be done less urgently in cases where a completely blocked (but still severely narrowed) artery is suspected.
+- Opening up the artery that is blocked as soon as possible, by performing emergency angioplasty or using medicines that dissolve the clot (thrombolytics)

-- Blocking further clotting (if possible), using an antiplatelet drug such as aspirin or clopidogrel (Plavix, generic), or other clot-fighting drugs (such as heparin, glycoprotein IIb/IIIa inhibitors, or bivalirudin).
+- Blocking further clotting (if possible), using an anti-platelet drug such as aspirin or clopidogrel (Plavix, generic), or other clot-fighting drugs (heparin, glycoprotein IIb/IIIa inhibitors, bivalirudin

 Immediate Treatments to Support the Patient

 - Nitroglycerin.
 Most patients will receive nitroglycerin during and after a heart attack, usually under the tongue.
-Nitroglycerin decreases blood pressure and dilates (makes bigger) the blood vessels that feed the heart muscle, increasing blood flow.
+Nitroglycerin decreases blood pressure and opens the blood vessels around the heart, increasing blood flow.
 Nitroglycerin may be given intravenously in certain cases (recurrent angina, heart failure, or high blood pressure).

 - Morphine.
 Morphine not only relieves pain and reduces anxiety but also relaxes blood vessels, aiding the circulation of blood and oxygen to the heart.
 Morphine can decrease blood pressure and slow down the heart.
 In patients in whom such effects may worsen their heart attacks, other drugs may be used.